crumblingstatue/hexerator-book/hexerator/src/features.md

 ## Huge file support through memory mapped files

-Huge files that couldn't fit in memory can be opened as memory mapped files through a command line option.
+Huge files that couldn't fit in memory can be opened as memory mapped files.
-To be implemented.

 # Non-features